oconnor663/bao/README.md

 cmp: EOF on /proc/self/fd/11 which is empty
 ```

+Use case: A cryptographic messaging app might want to add support for
+attachments, like large video files.
+If the message metadata includes
+the Bao hash of its attachment, the client would have the option of
+streaming an attached video without compromising its immutability.
+(This
+problem was in fact the original inspiration for the Bao project.)

 ## Encoded slices

 That decoding above doesn't require you to have the entire encoded file